Beth Bradfish's Sound Sculptures

 Kalamazoo Valley Museum

-Composer and sound artist Beth Bradfish will be presenting an installation of Sound Sculptures at the Kalamazoo Valley Museum, opening October 3.
+Composer and sound artist Beth Bradfish will be presenting Light Behind the Light, a sound sculpture installation at the Kalamazoo Valley Museum.
 From the artist’s statement:

 All that we cannot see and feel; All that we can